Big data analytics in banking industry

 ICBC

-Industrial and Commercial Bank of China (ICBC), one of the world’s largest banks by assets and market value, has become a leader in applying big data analytics to transform operations.
+Industrial and Commercial Bank of China (ICBC), one of the world’s largest banks by assets and market value, has become a leader in applying big data analytics to transform its operations.
 With hundreds of millions of retail and corporate clients, ICBC recognized the value of data-driven decision-making early on.

 Since the mid-2000s, it has built one of the most advanced big data infrastructures in global finance.
 This comprehensive system integrates data lakes, data warehouses, and group information databases through a three-layer architecture spanning source, aggregation, and extraction levels.
 Operating at unprecedented scale, the platform supports over 50,000 active users internally, feeds more than 100 downstream systems, and powers over 1,000 business scenarios – handling what the bank claims is the industry’s largest capacity and most diverse range of data types.